puppetlabs/puppet-docs/source/pe/3.7/orchestration_puppet.markdown

 The most useful options are:

-* `--noop`, which causes puppet agent to only _simulate_ changes, and submit a report describing what _would_ have changed in a real run.
+* `--noop`, which causes Puppet agent to only _simulate_ changes, and submit a report describing what _would_ have changed in a real run.
 Useful for safely testing new manifests.
-If you have configured puppet agent to _always_ run in no-op mode (via `/etc/puppetlabs/puppet/puppet.conf`), you can use `--no-noop` to do an enforcing Puppet run.
+If you have configured Puppet agent to _always_ run in no-op mode (via `/etc/puppetlabs/puppet/puppet.conf`), you can use `--no-noop` to do an enforcing Puppet run.
-* `--environment ENVIRONMENT`, which causes puppet agent to run in the specified [environment][].
+* `--environment ENVIRONMENT`, which causes Puppet agent to run in the specified [environment][].
 Also useful for testing new manifests on a subset of nodes.
 * `--tags TAGS`, which takes a comma-separated list of [tags][] and applies only resources with those tags.
 Tags can be class names, and this is a fast way to test changes to a single class without performing an entire Puppet run.
-* `--server SERVER`, which causes puppet agent to contact a different puppet master than normal.
+* `--server SERVER`, which causes Puppet agent to contact a different Puppet master than normal.
 Also useful for testing new manifests (or a new version of PE) on a subset of nodes.

 [↑ Back to top](#content)